 Opponents of decarbonising the energy sector have sometimes argued that measures to tackle climate change may penalise people on lower incomes.
 What the Climate Just case studies make clear is that there is no contradiction in tackling climate change while also reducing social inequality: the two should go hand in hand.
 But there is clearly a great deal of work to be done before socially just climate policies become the norm.

 Politicians should be confident that embracing climate-just policies will not be unpopular with the voters.
 Research by the Understanding Risk group at Cardiff University found that ‘fairness’ was one of a handful of core principles on which people believed energy policies should be based on.
-Climate Outreach’s own research has pointed to the importance of ‘protecting the vulnerable’ as a potentially powerful narrative with which to engage communities around extreme weather events and climate change.
+COIN’s own research has pointed to the importance of ‘protecting the vulnerable’ as a potentially powerful narrative with which to engage communities around extreme weather events and climate change.
 And campaigns like the ‘Energy Bill Revolution’ have started to bring justice into the heart of debates about home-heating, focussing on the vital role that widespread energy efficiency and home insulation can play in reducing fuel poverty and carbon emissions.

 But while this is a crucial part of the puzzle, the Climate Just project shows that the wider challenge is to embed the principle of fairness and justice at the centre of all climate and energy policies – from home insulation programmes, to coastal adaptation initiatives, to community energy projects.